sun-umn/Self-Validation/index.md

  <br>

 We further confirm the merit of our method on a larger image dataset consisting of 100 randomly selected images from [ImageNet](https://image-net.org/), denoted as IN-100.
-We follow the same evaluation protocol as above, except that we only experiment a medium noise level and we do not estimate the means and standard deviations; the results are reported in [Figure 4](http://).
-It is easy to see that the ES-PGs are concentrated around $1$ and the ES-GSs are concentrated around $0.1$, consistent with our observation on the small-scale dataset above.
+We follow the same evaluation protocol as above, except that we only experiment a medium noise level and we do not estimate the means and standard deviations; the results are reported in [Figure 4](http://). ***It is easy to see that the ES-PGs are concentrated around 1 and the ES-GSs are concentrated around 0.1, consistent with our observation on the small-scale dataset above***.

  <div align="center">
 <figure><img src="figures/online_scatter_final-01.png" width="800"></figure>